 Here are some gentle reminders to help navigate the shift:

-- Be Patient.
+- Be patient.
 No pushing the river.
 It will not speed up or go away because we want it too.
-The process will unfold in the manner that is best for your growth.
+The process will unfold in a manner that is best for your growth.
 Universe asks for your patience, faith, and your courage at this time.
 Nothing is occurring to keep you down.
 Rather, our challenges ask that we grow with them.

 Life always provides us with the next steps.
 All of us have un-lived potentialities within us that have not yet revealed themselves.
 Change clears the ground for new growth to occur.